Rental Property Management Townsville

 Not ready to switch yet?
 That’s ok… have a read of the article below

 The Three Key Numbers of (Good) Rental Property Management

 There are three key numbers that reflect exactly what pain you will feel as a landlord.
-Once you know these numbers you have the ability to measure exactly how your current property manager is going.
-If it is all right I would like to give you a quick run down of the numbers right here – because we feel it important for you to know about it – even if you don’t use our services.
+Once you know these numbers, you have the ability to measure exactly how your current rental managers are doing.
+If it is all right I would like to give you a quick run-down of the numbers right here – because we feel it is important for you to know about it – even if you don’t use our services.
 (But we hope we can be on your “short list”!)

-These numbers allow you to look at the performance of your investment properties without having to “factor in” how “nice” your agent is – or how good they are at returning calls and protecting you from the “mini-crises” that happen every now and then.
+These numbers allow you to look at the performance of your investment rental properties without having to “factor in” how “nice” your agent is – or how good they are at returning calls and protecting you from the “mini-crises” that happen every now and then.
 The three numbers are the “objective” part.
-The other part is important – but must be balanced against the simple question: How good is your property manager performing at looking after your investment?”
+The other part is important – but must be balanced against the simple question: How good are your current local property managers performing at looking after your investment?”

 Property Management Key Measurement Number One

 1. Vacancy Rate of Entire Rent Roll – Calculated Monthly.

 This number reflects the ability of the rental property managers to get all of the things done that make vacancies decrease.
 Not only must the right things get done – but the things that make vacancies increase must not be done.